phetsims/calculus-grapher/doc/implementation-notes.md

 - `presetFunctions` allows a user to iterate through a set of pre determined functions with the left and right arrow keys.
 The default value is false.
 - `allPoints` shows all the curve points as circles in a scatter plot.
 The default value is false.
 - `cuspPoints` shows all the cusp points as circles in a scatter plot.
 The default value is false.
-- `verticalLinesVisible` is used to make all VerticalLine instances initially visible.
+- `verticalLinesVisible` is used to make all LabeledLine instances initially visible.
 The default value is false.
 - `labeledPointsVisible` is used to make all LabeledPoint instances initially visible.
 The default value is false.

 There are a number of query parameters that are made public.